reviewandwrite/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 All and sundry should be the second hand spectator to the monumental allegory of this novel, for the first hand testimony shall always be given by the wordsmith and her mother.
-I am in awe of the author’s strength, her mother’s strength, and her father.
-The book is written to not just be read, but to dissolve into cement along with.
+I am in awe of the author’s strength, her mother’s strength, and her father. ***The book is written to not just be read, but to dissolve into cement along with.***

-It has been no less than 24 hours that a lot of me is aching and twinging for closure, especially for Ryle.
+It has been no less than 24 hours that a lot of me is aching and twinging for closure, especially for *Ryle*.
 Since the microscopic nanosecond  that I started to read the book, my heart became his minion.
-Ryle was the whole caboodle or the epitome of the quintessential knight in shining armor.
+Ryle was the whole caboodle or the epitome of the *quintessential knight in shining armor.*